Amir Bahadori | Associate Professor

 Research

 Bahadori is the director of the Radiological Engineering Analysis Laboratory, or REAL, at K-State.
 His research is focused on the characterization of radiation environments, understanding the response of humans and electronics to radiation exposure using both experimental and computational techniques, and radiation imaging.
-Bahadori has collaborated with researchers in the Space Radiation Analysis Group at NASA JSC on advanced space radiation detection instruments for the Artemis missions and development of novel active-shielding architectures to enable long-term exploration missions to the moon and Mars.
-He has worked on several Department of Energy-funded projects through the plant-directed research and development program at the Kansas City National Security Campus in Kansas City, Missouri, on topics including x-ray dosimetry for electronic components and development of novel GaN-based radiation detectors.
-Bahadori also studies use of advanced computational phantoms in bioheat transfer applications.
+Bahadori has collaborated with NASA researchers on advanced space radiation detection instruments for the Artemis missions and development of novel active-shielding architectures to enable long-term exploration missions to the moon and Mars.
+He has worked on several Department of Energy-funded projects through the Plant-Directed Research and Development Program at the Kansas City National Security Campus in Kansas City, Missouri.
+Since 2021, Bahadori and his team have been collaborating with internationally renowned radiation epidemiologists and dosimetrists on the Million Person Study to better understand the health effects of chronic exposure to ionizing radiation in the workplace.

 The REAL is equipped with substantial computational resources, consisting of in-lab computers and dedicated resources on K-State's Beocat high-performance computing system.
-REAL researchers have priority access to more than 700 processor cores, eight Nvidia 1080Ti GPU cards, and eight Nvidia 2080Ti GPU cards on Beocat.
-Bahadori and his team have deployed many software and code packages in parallel on Beocat including HZETRN-2015, Geant4, PHITS and MCNP.
+REAL researchers have priority access to more than 700 processor cores, eight Nvidia 1080Ti GPU cards and eight Nvidia 2080Ti GPU cards on Beocat.
+Bahadori and his team have deployed many software and code packages in parallel on Beocat including NASA’s HZETRN code, Geant4, PHITS and MCNP.
 Additionally, the REAL houses a LulzBot Taz 6 3D printer used for rapid prototyping and several radiation detectors for field characterization.

 Research keywords